BrendenESmith/OIM3640-Project/README.md

 NOTE: In this repository are Python files of "news.py" and "gd.py."
 These are code that scrapes stories from The Guardian and The Daily Mail and seeks nouns in the article that match a desired key word before running sentiment analysis.
 While we planned on including this in our project, the code is very intensive and took too long to run (upwards of 10-15 minutes)

+Visit our [Google Site](https://sites.google.com/babson.edu/newsevaluator/home) to learn more about our project.